TheRealKiraAI/prompt-engineering/03-ai-in-the-real-world/lab/README.md

 To run the solution:

 1. Navigate to the solution directory `cd solution`
-2. Run `pnpm install` to install dependencies
+2. Run `npm install` to install dependencies
-3. Run `pnpm run dev` to start the development server.
+3. Run `npm run dev` to start the development server.

 ## Instructions